monitor_add

 Attacks that exploit this kind of access

 Register a new uptime monitor for a URL.
 The agent probes every interval; three consecutive failures fire a push alert.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 monitor_add accepts 4 parameters: url, name, method, interval.
 Required: url.
 The full parameter table on this page comes from the server's own tool schema.